top of page

 The Mighty Lemon Drops with bassist Tony Linehan and drummer Keith Rowley got together six years later, the music of Merseyside's post-punk 'crucial three - Echo, Teardrop, Wah - was to prove a lasting, if not sole, influence on these Black Country boys.

-"When those bands first started playing, they were a real breath of fresh air," says Dave "I can still remember the first time I heard records like 'Sleeping Gas' and 'Pictures On My Wall'.
-You could tell that the bands had come through the punk thing, but there was something else there too the 60's influences and the brilliant tunes - that took them on a stage further than punk".
+"When those bands first started playing, they were a real breath of fresh air," says Dave.
+"I can still remember the first time I heard records like 'Sleeping Gas' and 'Pictures On My Wall'.
+You could tell that the bands had come through the punk thing, but there was something else there too, the 60's influences and the brilliant tunes - that took them on a stage further than punk".

 the mlds